 Well, you have already taken the first step.
 The intention of spirituality is everything.

 1. Intention is Everything

 If you would rather do something more than simply setting an intention, you can do various things to create a more physical intention.
-For example, you could buy some incense sticks and light one as a mark of the beginning of the journey.
+For example, you could buy some incense sticks and light one as a mark of the journey’s beginning.
 The link I have provided is a cheap but beautiful selection of six smells.

-If you ever feel lost or confused by anything that you read or learn, try to talk to people.
+If you ever feel lost or confused by anything you read or learn, try to talk to people.
 Many people all over the world are happy to help.
-If you do not know anyone or you feel uncomfortable asking them, feel free to get in touch with us.
+If you do not know anyone or feel uncomfortable asking them, please get in touch with us.
 We are not “all-knowing,” no one really is.
 However, asking people is an excellent way to get another perspective on your own views and thoughts.

 As you have seen, there are many variations of meditation.
 Again, choose one that suits you, whether that is a single point, mindfulness, or spiritual.
-Practicing to make your mind still is one of the best ways in which you can include spirituality into your life.
+Practicing to make your mind still is one of the best ways to include spirituality into your life.
 However, it can be challenging to make your mind still at first.
 Do not let that discourage you, though.
 Set yourself a time each day to meditate.
 Start simple with only a couple of minutes.
-If you plan to do too long, you will most likely fail, and then stop altogether.
-Try to watch your thoughts go by, and not interact with them.
+If you plan to do too long, you will most likely fail and then stop altogether.
+Try to watch your thoughts go by and not interact with them.
 That is harder than it sounds, but you will get the hang of it.

 After a few days or a week of managing to keep your mind still for a few minutes a day, you can increase it a little.
 Do not rush.

 4. Remember Your Body

 Spirituality is not just about the mind.
 Do not neglect your body when you are in search of your path.
 That doesn’t mean that you have to start training to run a marathon.
 All it means is to move in with spirituality at heart.
 That can be a simple thing like dancing, yoga, singing, or anything that gets your body active in a spiritual way.